lukem570/split-gui/README.md

 # Split gui

-Split gui is a GUI library that is entirely gpu focused therefore it has no dependencies on specific systems making it highly portable.
-Split gui is built on Vulkan and Glfw but is designed to be expanded to other librarries and systems not implementing Vulkan or Glfw.
+Split gui is a GUI library that is entirely gpu focused therefore it has no dependencies for specific systems making it highly portable.
+Split gui is built on Vulkan and Glfw but is designed to be expanded to other libraries and systems not implementing Vulkan or Glfw.

 ## Builds